Skip to main content

 Dart Migrations (Default)

-dart run ormed_cli:ormed make --name create_users_table
+dart run ormed_cli:ormed make:migration --name create_users_table

 SQL Migrations